All Episodes

 And I have a doctor that I've consulted with.

-And so I do not want to get the the shot, the experimental shot, yet I wondered, I wanted to know from them what they're recommending to their patients who may be like I ha have been harassed to get the shot and even threatened.
+And so I do not want to get the shot, the experimental shot, yet I wondered, I wanted to know from them what they're recommending to their patients who may be like I have been harassed to get the shot and even threatened.

-For example, if you recently had COVID, it's very high likelihood that your antibody count level is going to be very high.
+For example, if you recently had COVID, it's a very high likelihood that your antibody count level is going to be very high.

-And over time that will begin to decline and maybe even be negligible.
+And over time, that will begin to decline and maybe even be negligible.

-But the T cell antibody memory remains as I understand it.
+But the T-cell antibody memory remains, as I understand it.

 I'm speaking in layman terms here.

-We discussed that with Dr. Farid in a previous point.
+Like you're right, we discussed that with Dr. Farid in a previous point.

-The saddest thing about all of this, listening to them to me, is what Dr. Oz said when we were having him on regularly, and that is when politics and medicine intersect, politics always wins.
+The saddest thing about all of this, listening to them, to me, is what Dr. Oz said when we were having him on regularly, and that is when politics and medicine intersect, politics always wins.

 And we've seen that.

-Well, this is a possible answer.
+You can't even bring up, okay, well, this is a possible answer.

 This is a possible answer.